Charles Grimes (surveyor)

 Charles Grimes (24 February 1772 – 19 February 1858) was an English surveyor who worked in colonial Australia.
-He served as Surveyor General of New South Wales and found the Yarra River in what is now the state of Victoria.
-During his career, he mapped the route of the Hobart Road, Tasmania's main north-south arterial route.
+He served as Surveyor General of New South Wales and mapped the Yarra River in what is now the state of Victoria.
+During his career, he mapped the route of the Hobart Road, Tasmania's main north–south arterial route.
 Much of the modern Midland Highway still follows the route that he planned.

 Early life

 Grimes was born in Aylesbury, Buckinghamshire, England, son of Joseph Grimes, a laceman, and his wife Esther.
 Towards the end of 1790 Grimes was appointed deputy surveyor of roads in New South Wales and allocated work at Norfolk Island.
 Grimes did not arrive at Sydney until 21 September 1791 on the Gorgon.
 From there he went to Norfolk Island.
 Soon after his arrival on 4 November 1791, Governor King appointed him deputy surveyor-general of New South Wales.